cisco/open-nFAPI/README.md

-vnf_sim				a vnf simulator including a stub mac implementation pnf_sim				a pnf simualtor including a fapi interface defintion and stub implementation xml					xml configuration files for the vnf and pnf simulator
+vnf_sim				a vnf simulator including a stub mac implementation pnf_sim				a pnf simualtor including a fapi interface defintion and stub implementation xml					xml configuration files for the vnf and pnf simulator wireshark           code for a wireshark dissector for the nFAPI protocol
 ```